 Chancellor’s Office Review: The Chancellor’s Office reviews the proposal for content, format, consistency with existing BPs, APs, and other legal requirements and either forwards the proposal to Chancellor’s Executive Staff for review or returns it to the originator.

-Chancellor’s Executive Staff Review: The Chancellor’s Executive Staff reviews the proposal and either forwards the proposal to Chancellor’s Cabinet for review or returns it to the originator.
+Chancellor’s Executive Staff Review: The Chancellor’s Executive Staff reviews the proposal and either forwards the proposal to the Chancellor’s Council for review or returns it to the originator.
 The Chancellor’s Office maintains a BP/AP tracking log.

-Chancellor’s Cabinet Review: The Chancellor’s Cabinet reviews the proposal which may encompass consultation with interested stakeholder(s) or constituency groups.
-The Cabinet forwards the proposal to the Chancellor’s Council for review or the proposal is returned to the originator.

 Chancellor’s Council Review: The Chancellor forwards the proposal to the Chancellor’s Council in accordance with the following review process:

 First Reading: Proposed new or revised BP/APs are submitted to Chancellor’s Council for review.
 Council members distribute the BP/AP to constituent groups for review and comment.
 Any comments received by Council members are to be copied to all Council members prior to the next scheduled Council meeting.